sajjadabedi/sajjadabedi/README.md

 - 👋 Hi, I’m Sajjad
 - 👀 I’m interested Design and solving nitty-gritty design problems.
 - 🌱 In my spare time I enjoy tinkering with making software and website, like building apps and designing project that no one will ever use, ha ha.
-Making 3D stuff and tinkering with third-dimensional is fun, too.
+Making my own idea and tinkering with software is fun, too.
 - 💞️ Would love to disccuss design, accessiblity and design system.
 - 📫 Send me a DM in Slack.